Gallery d'Ann

 On March 6, 2006, Secretary of Defense Donald Rumsfeld filed a long-anticipated motion to dismiss the case brought by the ACLU and Human Rights First on behalf of victims of torture in U.S. custody.
 The lawsuit, the first federal court suit to name a top U.S. official in the ongoing torture scandal in both Iraq and Afghanistan, was originally filed in March 2005 on behalf of Iraqi and Afghan citizens, who were tortured and abused at the hands of U.S. forces under Secretary Rumsfeld's command.
 The suit charges the Secretary and other senior commanders with legal responsibility for acts of torture and abuse against the Iraqi and Afghan torture victims in the case.

-Following the filing, ACLU and Human Rights First attorneys rejected the position put forward by Secretary Rumsfeld in his legal papers, which assert that Secretary Rumsfeld is immune from responsibility for acts of torture and abuse committed against civilians detained by the U.S. military at Abu Ghraib and elsewhere in Iraq and Afghanistan under his watch.
+Following the filing, ACLU and Human Rights First attorneys rejected the position put forward by Secretary Rumsfeld in his legal papers, which assert that Secretary Rumsfeld is immune from responsibility for acts of torture and abuse committed against civilians detained by the U.S. military at Abu Gharib and elsewhere in Iraq and Afghanistan under his watch.

 “Secretary Rumsfeld makes the chilling argument that a government official who authorizes or condones torture is entirely immune from suit and cannot be held accountable for his actions.
 We believe that the courts must reject that contention to protect the rule of law and the principles of the Constitution,” said Lucas Guttentag, lead counsel in the lawsuit and director of the ACLU’s Immigrants’ Rights Project.